Crypto Trading Signals – Things to Consider

 “I always try to look for numerous signals before moving into a cryptocurrency position.
 Cryptocurrencies, in general, have less fundamental drivers than technical signals when compared with stock investing.

-Also, holidays in big crypto-purchasing regions such as China or Japan can influence the market, and it is important to look out for patterns based on certain times of the year.
+Also, holidays in big crypto-purchasing regions such as China or Japan can influence the market.
+It is important to look out for patterns based on certain times of the year.

 Bio: I am CEO and managing partner of Vellum Capital, a cryptocurrency and digital asset hedge fund based in Atlanta and Grand Rapids, MI.
 My background is derivatives trading and quantitative research.
 I have completed extensive work with option markets, cryptocurrency startups, and venture capital.
 I have a BA in Economics and an MBA.